Istanbul at night Today’s Image of the Day comes thanks to the NASA Earth Observatory and features a look at Istanbul at night.

 The city of Istanbul is divided in half by the Bosporus strait, which also connects the Sea of Marmara to the Black Sea.

-This image was captured by an astronaut on board the International Space Center.
+This image was captured by an astronaut on board the International Space Station.

 Source: NASA Earth Observatory